asiminah/asiminah.github.io/_pages/publications.md

 ---

 ### Publications:
-1. [Elliptic curves with complex multiplication and abelian division fields](https://arxiv.org/abs/2308.00668), with Álvaro Lozano-Robledo <br /> (To appear in the Journal of the London Mathematical Society)
+1. [Elliptic curves with complex multiplication and abelian division fields](https://arxiv.org/abs/2308.00668), with Álvaro Lozano-Robledo <br /> (Journal of the London Mathematical Society, Vol. 110, No. 6 (2024), e70031)
 2. [Sums of powers by L'Hopital's rule](https://arxiv.org/abs/2302.03624), with Eduardo Dueñez and Steven J. Miller <br /> (To appear in Fibonacci Quarterly)
 3. [Towards a classification of $$p^2$$-discriminant ideal twins over number fields](https://arxiv.org/abs/2403.01287), with Alyson Deines, Andreea Iorga, Changningphaabi Namoijam, Manami Roy, and Lori D. Watson <br /> (To appear in Research Directions in Number Theory: Women in Numbers VI)
 4. [The probability of non-isomorphic group structures of isogenous elliptic curves in finite field extensions, II](https://arxiv.org/abs/2401.06250), with John Cullinan, Shanna Dobson, Linda Frey, Roberto Hernandez, Nathan Kaplan, Jorge Mello, and Gabrielle Scullard <br /> (Journal of Number Theory, Vol. 266 (2025), 131-165)